python-telegram-bot/ptbcontrib/ptbcontrib/extract_urls/README.md

 * both plain links and message entities,
 * both normal messages and captions,
-* extracting links to Telegram messages only.
+* extracting solely direct links to Telegram messages.

 Please see the docstrings for more details.